 - Other specified diabetes, NEC (E13.-)

-The provider should document all know condition details and the state the specific diagnosis.
+The provider should document all known condition details and state the specific diagnosis.
 Document test results and any clinical findings that support diabetes along with disease status and treatment plan.

 Assign the ICD-10-CM code to the highest level of specificity found in the medical record.

 Diabetes combination codes include:

 - Type of diabetes

 The word “with” should be interpreted to mean “associated with” or “due to” when it appears in a code title, the Alphabetic Index, or an instructional note in the Tabular List.

 - Any condition indexed under “With” does not have to be linked by the provider.
 If the “with” condition is unrelated to diabetes, it must be specifically documented.

 - The link must be documented when a relationship exists between diabetes and another condition not found under “With” before assigning the diabetic complication code.

 - A patient may have diabetic complications in more than one body system.
 Report as many codes from categories E08 — E13 as are needed to identify all associated conditions.